The Lacrosse Foundation

 Overview

-Founded in 2006 and registered as a charity in 2007, The Lacrosse Foundation (previously South of England Lacrosse Educational Trust) is dedicated to championing the growth and development of lacrosse across Great Britain.
-With 9 trustees led by founder and chair Robert Collinge, the Foundation operates as a grant-making organization focused on three core objectives: promoting community participation in lacrosse, assisting in providing facilities for lacrosse, and advancing the education of young people in the sport.
-In 2024, the Foundation awarded 35 grants totaling approximately £57,708 to schools, universities, lacrosse clubs, and individuals, demonstrating its commitment to expanding the sport's reach across all levels of participation.
+Founded in 2006 as the South of England Lacrosse Educational Trust (SELET) and relaunched as The Lacrosse Foundation in September 2018, the Foundation is dedicated to championing the growth and development of lacrosse across Great Britain.
+With 9 trustees led by founder and chair Robert Collinge, the Foundation operates as a grant-making organisation focused on three core objectives: promoting community participation in lacrosse, assisting in providing facilities for lacrosse, and advancing the education of young people in the sport.
+In 2024, the Foundation awarded 35 grants totalling approximately £57,708 to schools, universities, lacrosse clubs, and individuals, demonstrating its commitment to expanding the sport's reach across all levels of participation.

 Funding Priorities

-- Small Grants: Up to £2,500 (individuals and organizations can apply)
+• Small Grants: Up to £2,500 (individuals and organisations can apply)

 Priority Areas